 Residential treatment locations are usually more expensive due to the extra options and special amenities offered.
 Some offer private rooms, chefs, nutritional experts, yoga, meditation, among other extras.

 Additionally, residential treatments tend to offer a more multimodal approach to addiction.
-They may offer CBT as primary form of counseling, while incorporating mindfulness, behavioral modification techniques, and even some longer term treatment of withdrawal symptoms.
+They may offer CBT as a primary form of counseling while incorporating mindfulness, behavioral modification techniques, and even some longer-term treatment of withdrawal symptoms.

 Residential treatment also focuses on what will happen in a “real-life” situation when you return home, they try to model the rehabilitation environment similar to a home experience.
 Helping residents build appropriate support systems, find a sense of self, and develop needed skills.

 At an inpatient facility, the approach tends to be a bit more medical.
 Detoxification and stabilizing the person is the foremost important step at an inpatient treatment facility.
 The focus is on getting the person sober quickly, usually 30 days.

 More time is spent on achieving sobriety than the underlying causes of addiction and the problems that occur as a result.

 Inpatient units or independent inpatient facilities are typically locked, patients are not able to leave freely, and visitation is scheduled.
 Many times, all activities are contained in the unit, unless the facility has an area set aside for activities outside the unit.